 We deliver programs for our community members in education, health and wellness, child and family development, training and employment, support for youth, families and elders, and more.

-- We are building a new TWN Administration & Health Centre to bring all of our services under one roof and provide more space for community activities.
+- We built a TWN Administration & Health Centre to bring all of our services under one roof and provide more space for community activities.

 - Today, we are inspired by the resilience and courage of our people.
 Our journey leads, ultimately, to Tsleil-Waututh self-sufficiency and sovereignty.